 From the outset of the HPD Open Standard initiative in 2012, it has been our goal to encourage manufacturers to provide product decision-makers with information about the contents and associated health information of their products.
-We have now reached an unprecedented level of information availability, with almost 5,000 HPDs published by manufacturers in the HPD Public Repository and 100 or more new HPDs being published monthly.
+We have now reached an unprecedented level of information availability, with almost 8,900 HPDs published by manufacturers in the HPD Public Repository and 150 or more new HPDs being published monthly.
 This represents a dramatic increase in the scale and velocity of participation by manufacturers.
-More than 650 manufacturing companies are now registered in the HPD Builder!
+More than 680 manufacturing companies are now registered in the HPD Builder!

 Now is the time for architecture and design professionals to explore the many products for which HPDs are available.
 Searching for and obtaining a published HPD (“published” meaning that the manufacturer has made the HPD “public”) is easy!
 You can access published HPDs directly via the HPD Public Repository.
 They are also available through product libraries and directories you use in your everyday practice, such as ecomedes, mindful Materials, Origin and Sustainable Minds.
 Published HPDs provide one of the most accessible means to achieve the LEED v4 Material Ingredients credit Option 1, which focuses on disclosure of product contents.
 HPDC, working with USGBC, has created a guide for using HPDs to achieve this LEED credit.